Spherical adjunction and Serre functor from microlocalization: Doubling and fiber sequence

-Recently the doubling trick has been used in the theory of (twisted) generating families \cite{TwistGF}*{Theorem~C}.
+While Theorem \ref{thm:doubling} is a immediate corollary of Nadler-Shende \cite{NadShen}*{Section 6}, Theorem \ref{thm:doubling_ad} which relates the doubling functor to both the left and right adjoint of microlocalization is rather a nontrivial result and does not seem to follow from \cite{NadShen}*{Section 6}, which is why we need to generalize the approach in Guillermou \cite{Gui}*{Section 13-15}.

-Our key ingredient to deduce the doubling construction is sheaf theoretic wrappings discussed in Section \ref{Isotopies of sheaves}.
-The difference between positive and negative wrapping will lead to the Sato-Sabloff fiber sequence, which provides a new interpretation of the Sato fiber sequence (Theorem \ref{thm:sato}) in microlocal theory of sheaves from the perspective of Hamiltonian isotopies of sheaves.
-This generalizes previous results in \cite{LiEstimate}.
+We will deduce the doubling construction through two independent approaches (that are morally closely related), both using sheaf theoretic wrappings discussed in Section \ref{Isotopies of sheaves}.

+For the first approach in Section \ref{sec:sato-sab} and \ref{sec:doubling-local}, we consider a single wrapping defined globally.
+The difference between positive and negative wrapping which leads to the Sato-Sabloff fiber sequence, which provides a new interpretation of the Sato fiber sequence (Theorem \ref{thm:sato}) in microlocal theory of sheaves from the perspective of Hamiltonian isotopies of sheaves.
+Then we define the doubling by locally considering the difference between positive and negative wrapping of the sheaf.
+While this approach is very straight forward, the disadvantage is that it involves auxiliary choices and relies on the crucial observation on positive and negative wrappings to begin with.

+For the second approach in Section \ref{sec:ad-micro} and \ref{sec:double-ad-micro}, we consider functorial gluings of families of small wrappings defined locally.
+We interpret local adjoints of microlocalizations by small wrappings following Theorem \ref{w=ad} and then consider the gluing of the local adjoints of microlocalizations with respect to corestriction functors.
+While this approach is more functorial and independent of auxiliary choices, the disadvantage is that it is really involved when taking the colimits and showing the relation between the left and right adjoint also requires extra work.

-In Section \ref{sec:sato-sab}, we compare the fiber sequence and the Sato fiber sequence, showing that they are isomorphic, and thus comclude the Sato-Sabloff fiber sequence.
-When discussing the Sato-Sabloff fiber sequence, we also show in Section \ref{sec:serre} a Sabloff duality using the Verdier duality on sheaves, which has appeared in a number of works in symplectic geometry \cite{Sabduality,EESduality,SeidelFukI}.
+Finally, we also show in Section \ref{sec:serre} a Sabloff-Serre duality using the Verdier duality on sheaves, which has appeared in a number of works in symplectic geometry \cite{Sabduality,EESduality,SeidelFukI}.

-In Section \ref{sec:ad-micro}, we study the fiber sequences coming from adjoints of microlocalizations and explain the role of wrappings in the sequence.
-Then in Section \ref{sec:doubling-local}, using the Sato-Sabloff fiber sequence, we define the doubling construction, which allows us to provides a uniform characterization of the adjoints of microlocalization in Section \ref{sec:double-ad}.